Viewable With ANY Browser

 At one time, we had a "slider" (a sliding glass door) leading from our breakfast room onto the patio.
 Because we rarely opened it, we had it removed, the sill built up, and a greenhouse window installed.
 This window is open to the house and thus has the same environment as my wife and I have.
 It's on the north side, but the house is not square on the compass.
 Thus, from late April until early October, I hang shade cloth over it, from hooks embedded in the outside stucco above the window.

 Most of the plants are in clay pots sitting in clay saucers.
 All of the pots are raised above the glass shelves by hose washers so that air can circulate under them.
-The plants in this greenhouse window are: photo of 'Star Yellow' Phalaenopsis
+The plants in this greenhouse window are: photo of 'Fuller's Sunset' Phalaenopsis

 Next to the greenhouse window, a pot suspended from a hook in the ceiling by a macramé hanger contains a variegated pothos (E. pinnatum 'Aureum'), which is seen much more often than the all-green variety in the window.